You may want to read:

 That was the day I made a mental note to teach her about curse words.
 It became clear she needed a better theology and practice of language.
 Somehow she picked up on the word damn and unwittingly used it in context

-All wise and discerning parents are well-aware that our culture will not slow down for them to catch up, and how it is more than willing to do their jobs.
+All wise and discerning parents are well-aware that our culture will not slow down for them to catch up and that it is more than willing to do their jobs.
 Somebody will teach your child about right and wrong.
 Will it be you or them?

 When the world inevitably comes knocking on your door, it would be proactively wise of you to have already introduced them to the world.
 With language in view, here are four things children need to think well about our culture’s language.